-The Lancaster County Coalition to End Homelessness (LCCEH) continues to monitor the need of emergency and transitional housing.
-Emergency shelter that can be accessed by any family type is the highest priority to receive funding in 2019 because this is the biggest area of need in the community.
+The Lancaster County Coalition to End Homelessness (Lanc Co MyHome) continues to monitor the need of emergency and transitional housing.
+Emergency shelter that can be accessed by any family type is the highest priority to receive funding in 2020 because this is the biggest area of need in the community.

-The Lancaster County Coalition to End Homelessness began a Gaps Analysis Committee in late 2014.
+Lanc Co MyHome began a Gaps Analysis Committee in late 2014.
 This committee reviews gaps in the service system for homeless individuals.
 During 2016, the committee reviewed the availability of emergency shelter and transitional housing to individuals or households experiencing a disability or in need of medical care in addition to experiencing homelessness.
 This review resulted in the establishment of a training for Emergency Shelters and Transitional Shelters on Fair Housing, specifically on ADA requirements.
 The training took place in March 2017 and was presented by the local Fair Housing program which receives CDBG funds from the City.